clowntheArt/gw2acr-guide/index.md

 * reactive effects that must not delay the rotation
 * opportunistic skills that should fire whenever possible

-side chains exist to add behavior without affecting sequencing.
+side chains exist to add behavior without affecting sequencing

 ---

 ### side chains vs filler chains

-side chains and filler chains serve different purposes.
+side chains and filler chains serve different purposes

 * filler chains run when nothing else is available
 * side chains run regardless of what else is happening

-filler chains still respect sequential execution.
-side chains bypass it entirely.
+filler chains still respect sequential execution side chains bypass it entirely

-use filler chains for low-priority rotation skills.
-use side chains only for instant, non-blocking actions.
+use filler chains for low-priority rotation skills use side chains only for instant, non-blocking actions

 ---

 ## filler chains

-filler chains run when no higher-priority main chain is valid.
+filler chains run when no higher-priority main chain is valid

 typical uses: